84ace/desktop/README.md

 This container provides a virtual XFCE desktop environment that can be accessed through a remote desktop client, using the [xrdp](http://www.xrdp.org/) open source RDP server.

-The current version is based on
+The `latest` tag is always built from the latest Ubuntu release.

-- Ubuntu 17.04 "zesty"
+The current Xrdp version is

 - xrdp 0.9.3.1
 - xorgxrdp 0.2.3